SSH-RSA key rejected with message "no mutual signature algorithm"

 To generate a key using this updated algorithm, it's recommended that you consult the documentation for the usual software that your team uses for SSH key generation.

-ssh-keygen command in particular, the full list of algorithms for this command can be found here.
+ssh-keygen command in particular, the full list of algorithms for this command can be found on SSH.com: choosing an algorithm.
 In addition, here is an example command that creates a new SSH key using the ED25519 algorithm:

 ssh-keygen -t ed25519 -C "email@example.com"